Edgeberry/Edgeberry/README.md

 | 19       | Red status LED   |
 | 26       | Green status LED |

-Note that these pins are controlled by the Edge Gateway application, and should not be used for your application to avoid unexpected behavior.
+Note that these pins are controlled by the EdgeBerry application, and should not be used for your application to avoid unexpected behavior.

 ## Using the SDK
-When creating your application for the Edge Gateway, use the [Edge Gateway SDK](https://github.com/SpuQ/Edge_Gateway_SDK) for interacting with the Edge Gateway.
+When creating your IoT edge application for EdgeBerry, use the [EdgeBerry SDK](https://github.com/SpuQ/EdgeBerry-SDK) for interacting with the EdgeBerry application.

 ```
-npm install --save @spuq/edge_gateway_sdk
+npm install --save @spuq/edgeberry_sdk
 ```
-For information on using the SDK, check out the [SDK documentation](https://github.com/SpuQ/Edge_Gateway_SDK?tab=readme-ov-file#readme).
+For information on using the SDK, check out the [SDK documentation](https://github.com/SpuQ/EdgeBerry-SDK?tab=readme-ov-file#readme).

 ## License & Collaboration
 Copyright 2024 Sanne 'SpuQ' Santens.
 This project is licensed under the [MIT License](LICENSE.txt).